falaki 4 months ago

 I.e. People could have been generally peace loving, not prone to violence in their familiar communities, but still situationally more provoked beyond those communities.
 Both more peaceful & more violent isn’t a contradiction.

-• renewiltord 8 hours ago
+• renewiltord 4 months ago

 Interestingly, it is not the case in the modern era.
 Cooperation is very effective.
 Take New Zealand as an example: when the Moriori were beaten by the Maori the latter ate them.
 When the Maori were beaten hollow by the British, they just incorporated them.
 At least for a century the Borg wins over the Klingons.
 But we don't know what the future will hold.

-• mmooss 6 hours ago
+• mmooss 4 months ago

 > When the Maori were beaten hollow by the British, they just incorporated them.